Fiesta Bowl 2019: LSU vs. UCF TV Schedule, Time and Odds

 LSU enters this game ranked 10th in defensive efficiency and is likely up for the challenge of slowing down UCF with its backup quarterback.

 It's worth mentioning, however, that two teams (Alabama and Texas A&M) racked up over 500 yards of total offense against LSU.
 Both Alabama and Texas A&M have mobile quarterbacks, much like Mack.
-During his two start versus Memphis and East Carolina, Mack rushed for 179 yards.
+During his two starts versus Memphis and East Carolina, Mack rushed for 179 yards.

 If the UCF coaching staff is able to draw from some concepts that worked for Alabama and Texas A&M, perhaps the Knights can use Mack's mobility to their advantage and keep the LSU defense on its heels.